AdityaSeth777/nlp-sheldon/README.md

 1. Clone the repository.
 2. Create a virtual environment and activate it.
-3. Install the required packages.
+3. Install the required packages, by using `pip install -r requirements.txt`

 ### Model and Tokenizer